-Even for smaller weddings (under 60 guests), consider using mobile caterers or ask if the venue can cater any of the meals or snacks for your wedding.
+Even for weddings with under 45 guests, consider using mobile caterers or ask if the venue can cater any of the meals or snacks for your wedding.

 If you are having a larger DIY wedding for more than 60 guests and you’re sure you want to self-cater, here are a few more things you should think about.

 2. Get a handle on how much food and drink you’ll need